 “Bad credit or no credit?
 No problem.
 Apply for a loan with us and receive funding fast.”

-Sounds good, but bad credit loans with no credit check can leave you worse off than where you started.
-We will take a closer look at how they work and why you should avoid them if possible, but first here are some great lenders that offer alternatives.
+It sounds good.
+However, you can end up worse off than before with no credit check loans for bad credit.
+We will take a closer look at how they work and why you should avoid them if possible.
+But, first here are some great lenders that offer alternatives.

 Consider Alternative Lenders for Bad Credit

-If you have bad credit, then you may assume that taking out a personal loan with no credit check is your best option.
-But you may be surprised to find that there are online loan options for people with bad credit.
+If you have a bad credit score, you may assume that taking out a personal loan with no credit check is your best option.
+However, you may be surprised to find that there are online loan options for people with bad credit.

 The best way to find these types of installment loans is by using a lending marketplace.
-A lending marketplace won’t lend you the money themselves, but rather, it will take your information and match you with lenders that are willing to work with you.
+Instead of lending you the money themselves, a lending marketplace matches you with direct lenders who are willing to work with you.

-Listed below are our top lending recommendations for borrowers with bad credit.
+Listed below are our top lending recommendations for bad credit borrowers.

 MoneyMutual is a great option for anyone looking for a short-term loan up to $2,500.
-The online application process is quick, and you can receive the funds within 24 hours.
+The online loan process is quick, and you can receive the funds within 24 hours.

 The interest rates and loan terms vary, so you’ll have to apply to see what you qualify for.
 However, MoneyMutual is not available to borrowers that live in New York and Connecticut.

-CashUSA offers online loans up to $10,000, so this could be a good choice for anything that needs a slightly larger personal loan.
+CashUSA offers bad credit loans up to $10,000, so this could be a good choice for anything that needs a slightly larger personal loan.
 To qualify for a loan through CashUSA, you will need to bring in at least $1,000 per month in income.